 For smaller roof installations a single pane of glass may suffice.
 These singular glass roofs are often known as ‘roof lights’ and offer a frameless window through a solid roof structure.
 The structural pane of glass will be installed onto a solid upstand that is created by the builder.

-Whereas in the past these rooflights would be created using simple steel or aluminium angles are to fix the piece of frameless glass into the building we can now offer the new thermally broken rooflight system from Sieger.
+Whereas in the past these rooflights would be created using simple steel or aluminium angles are to fix the piece of frameless glass into the building we can now offer the new thermally broken rooflight system from Sieger Systems.
 This new rooflight solution uses a unique thermally broken angle to support and fix the glass rooflight into the upstand.
 The use of a thermally broken connection increases the thermal performance of the rooflight and eliminates the cold bridging effect that is apparent with standard rooflight details.

 This new solution for frameless rooflights offers architects and specifiers improved thermal performance whilst maintaining the frameless design of a standard rooflight.
 These rooflights are often finished with a back painted band around the edge of the rooflight which is visible externally.
 This area of the opaque glass around the external edge hides all the structural fixings and offers a neat external view to the roof glazing.